scottbedard/speedcube.site/README.md

 ## Inspiration and project goals

 Several years ago, the excellent [hi-games.net](http://hi-games.net/) was created by Ryan Heise.
 This site was a lot of fun, and many talented people were using it.
 Unfortunately though, all good things have to end.
-[The web moved away from Java applets](https://blogs.oracle.com/java-platform-group/moving-to-a-plugin-free-web), which meant saying goodbye to a some great gaming sites.
+[The web moved away from Java applets](https://blogs.oracle.com/java-platform-group/moving-to-a-plugin-free-web), which meant saying goodbye to some great gaming sites.

-That's where this project begins though, with modern browsers we can make something better.
+That's where this project begins though.
 Our goal is to be a platform that just works.
 We currently support customizing, timed solves, replays, and in depth stats.
 We hope to someday host tournaments, provide memorization games, and much more.

 ## Creating a local environment